I really wanted a cute name for these meatballs.

 2 pounds ground pork

 1. Mix all ingredients together until well blended and form into meatballs.
 I made them fairly-large – about 9 per pound of meat. (mostly because I get bored rolling meatballs.
 You could also make these burgers, but balls are more fun.
 [Heh.
 I said 'balls are more fun.'])
+(For details on the science of mixing meatballs, read this.)

 2. On the grill: Heat grill to high, then cook meatballs five minutes with lid closed, flip, and cook an additional five minutes, until nicely browned.
 In the oven: Preheat oven to 400F and cook 20 minutes or so.
 On the stovetop: Brown in a hot saute pan, then cover with a lid and reduce heat to medium-low until cooked through.